 It often strikes Africa, which has seen significant outbreaks in recent years, including nearly 47,000 cases in 2010 that left 731 dead.

 Such loss of life is entirely preventable, yet the measles vaccine until recently was not administered routinely in western and southern Africa.
-The GAVI Alliance and its partner organisations in the Measles Inititiative have been changing that, with significant funding from IFFIm.
+Gavi, the Vaccine Alliance and its partner organisations in the Measles Inititiative have been changing that, with significant funding from IFFIm.

 Consider Liberia.
 In early 2011, the remote town of Zoeluapa was without electricity, sanitation and or even a health clinic.
 The town of 4,000 also was battling a horrendous measles outbreak, reporting five deaths from the highly infectious disease.